 When I first decided to build my first acoustic guitar from a guitar kit, I knew it was going to be a challenge.
 Looking back now, though, I realize that I didn’t have a clue what I was getting myself into.

 Don’t get me wrong…I am LOVING putting this acoustic guitar together!
 So far it’s been an amazing experience.
 However, considering I have little instrument-building experience, I feel like I’m a blind man trying to get through a maze.

-That’s why, after only a couple weeks of working on this guitar kit, I solicited the help of my friend Dave Appel, owner of Scanlon Bros Guitars.
+That’s why I solicited the help of my friend Dave Appel, owner of Scanlon Bros Guitars.
 I realized that I would learn so much more from this experience if I had the assistance of an experienced luthier like Dave instead of fumbling around by myself.

-Not only did Dave provide incredible insight into how my guitar should be built, he also opened my eyes to the luthier tools of the trade – tools that I had no idea existed.
+Dave provide incredible insight into how my guitar should be built.
+He also opened my eyes to the luthier tools of the trade – tools that I had no idea existed.

-Below I’d like to share with you some of the things I learned from Dave in hopes that you can enjoy the guitar-building process as much as I have.
+I’d like to share with you some of the things I learned from Dave.
+I do this in hope that you can enjoy the guitar-building process as much as I have.

 5 Tips for Building a Guitar from Kit

 If I could boil down what I’ve learned over the past couple months into 5 useful tips, here’s what I would tell you: